 Receiving the Big Apple Award

 Recipients are notified of their award in a surprise appearance from the chancellor, deputy chancellors, and other members of the NYC education community.
 This allows us to honor and celebrate these exceptional teachers in their teaching environment, sometimes even with their students and colleagues!
-Big Apple Award recipients are celebrated by the chancellor and may have the opportunity to participate in the Big Apple Fellowship, which includes engagement in leadership development sessions and the Chancellor’s Teacher Advisory Council.
+Big Apple Award recipients are celebrated by the Chancellor as well as members of senior leadership and their colleagues across the system.

 Big Apple Award Selection Criteria